Primary geography for the non-specialist

 Who this course is for

-Non-specialist primary teachers, including those who may be taking on the subject responsibility within their school
+KS1–2 teachers who do not have a specialist grounding in geography or geographical education, including those who may be taking on the subject responsibility within their school.

 Registration fees include all course materials, refreshments and lunch.

-*Includes course fee and one year's GA membership for your school.
+*Includes course fee and one year's GA membership for your school to Primary Geography

 Aims and Outcomes

-- Gain a better understanding of geography's core knowledge and skills
+- Gain a better understanding of geography's core knowledge and skills, within the context of the National Curriculum.

-- Understand how geography supports and contributes to the wider curriculum
+- Learn how geography supports and contributes to the wider curriculum.

-- Become familiar with some key resources and approaches for planning and teaching high-quality geography
+- Find out about key resources and approaches for planning and teaching outstanding geography.

 09.00-09.30: Coffee and registration